CodeblackNL/TFSBuildScripts/README.md

 This project provides PowerShell scripts that can be used to extend TFS Build Workflows.

+Check the [wiki](https://github.com/CodeblackNL/TFSBuildScripts/wiki) for more information about the scripts, the module and it's functions as well as the status and roadmap of this project.

 ## TFS Build

 With TFS 2013, the default build workflow changed.
 The workflow itself, the structure of activities, has almost been reduced to pretty much a simple sequence.
 Instead of stitching everything together with huge amounts of activities, only a few activities are used that do all the same work under the covers.